laytenter/Insider-London/_posts/2014-01-18-win-an-antique-ben-slow-t-shirt.md

 [<img class="alignnone size-full wp-image-13735" alt="Antique Ben Slow T Shirt" src="/wp-content/uploads/2014/01/Antique-Ben-Slow-T-Shirt.jpg" width="566" height="337" />](/wp-content/uploads/2014/01/Antique-Ben-Slow-T-Shirt.jpg)

 Here at Insider London, we recently caught up with Antique Clothing to discuss their exciting new collaborative project with London street artist Ben Slow.
-You can [read the interview here](/antique-ben-slow-collaboration/‎), but if you've already done so, you may have noticed our mention of a free t-shirt giveaway.
+You can [read the interview here](/antique-ben-slow-collaboration/‎) but if you've already done so, you may have noticed our mention of a free t-shirt give-away.

 As with all of Antique Clothing's designs, this Ben Slow t-shirt is a limited edition.
 Only a certain number will be printed, and when they're gone, they're gone.
 Just as a lot of London's street art can disappear in a matter of hours or days, so too can these unique t-shirts.